• Product Introduction

 Start with AI

-EdgeOne Pages features built-in AI tools such as MCP deployment, AI IDE plugin, and continuously iterated Edge AI, working in conjunction with flexible AI context files to build an intelligent free and open ecosystem.
-This helps you deliver outstanding Web applications faster and with higher quality.
+EdgeOne Pages features built-in AI tools like deploying MCP and AI IDE plugins, working in conjunction with flexible AI context text files to build an intelligent free and open ecosystem.
+This helps you deliver outstanding Web applications faster with higher quality.

 Using Pages MCP